 By way of self-help resources, PaymentCloud has recently added an FAQ to the website.
 The descriptions of individual industries and their common high-risk issues are also helpful.
 However, we’d still like to see these resources greatly expanded in the future.
 With a wealth of specialized knowledge and experience in the high-risk and eCommerce sectors, the PaymentCloud website could easily become an invaluable hub of information for these merchants.

 PaymentCloud has garnered relatively little online feedback during its nine years in business.
 There is no BBB profile, and we’ve found hardly any negative feedback from merchants elsewhere.

 One business owner left a complaint (on our site and elsewhere) regarding non-disclosure of a large ETF and a higher rate than promised.
-Another merchant complained on Google Reviews of an account hold and subsequent poor customer service from PaymentCloud.
-PaymentCloud offered a reasonable response, so I’m not ready to assign ultimate blame either way.
+Another merchant left a complaint on Google Reviews about an account hold and subsequent poor customer service from PaymentCloud.
+The company offered a reasonable response, so I’m not ready to assign ultimate blame either way.

 Frankly, these are isolated complaints.
 The situation would only become alarming if a pattern developed, with lots of merchants chiming in about the same issues.
 People like to complain, and merchant account providers almost always manage to upset at least some of their customers.
 High-risk providers usually attract even more complaints due to the nature of their business.
 The relative lack of negative feedback about PaymentCloud is a reasonable indication that the company is keeping its customers happy overall.

 I should also mention that our reviews of many of the large back-end processors PaymentCloud partners with to underpin accounts tend to be average at best and quite unfavorable at worst.
 Thus, PaymentCloud’s reputation helps demonstrate a very important point: Choosing the right merchant services provider to act as your guide and advocate can make a huge difference in your experience with these processors.